Solomon Islands

 National MDA for Scabies

-The National MDA for Solomon Islands began in June 2022.
+The national MDA for Solomon Islands began in June 2022.
 46 provincial trainers were trained in Honiara.
 These trainers then went out into the provinces to conduct the training to over 600 MDA staff.
-More than 1000 people in more than 200 teams are involved in rolling out the MDA in Solomon Islands, these include nurses, health promotion officers, pharmacy officers, volunteers, boat drivers and boat crews.
-With the assistance of WSP, each province formulated their microplans to roll out MDA.
+More than 1,000 people in over 200 teams have been involved in rolling out the MDA, including nurses, health promotion officers, pharmacy officers, volunteers, boat drivers and boat crews.
+With the assistance of WSP, each province formulated microplans to roll out MDA effectively.
 WSP Solomon Islands staff also conducted supervisory visits and coverage surveys in each of the provinces.

-We are very proud of the effort from Ministry of Health and Medical Services and WSP team in completing this MDA.
+We are very proud of the effort from MHMS with WSP Solomon Islands in completing this MDA.
 Reaching every island in Solomon Islands with MDA twice (for two doses) requires huge commitment and dedication.

 The enthusiasm and uptake from the community was fantastic and we are glad we have been able to provide this program to the people of Solomon Islands.